BlaisProteomics/mzDesktop/README.md

 * Graphical report generating utilties for protein coverage visualization, and intact protein mass calculation.
 * Utilities for manipulating MGF, FASTA, and Excel/CSV file formats.
 * And more!

+#### Contact
+If you have any problems with or questions about mzDesktop, email WM Alexander at williamM_alexander@dfci.harvard.edu.